 Daily Yoga (Android, iOS: Free)

-Daily Yoga (Android, iOS) provides users with a library of more than 50 yoga classes and 400-plus workout poses, complete with HD video and background music.
-Seven yoga plans are available for beginners with a variety of exercise focuses, as well as a variety of intensities and durations.
+Daily Yoga (Android, iOS) provides users with a library of more than 50 yoga classes and 500-plus workout poses, complete with HD video and background music.
+A variety of yoga plans are available for free with a number of exercise focuses, as well as different intensities and durations.
+Daily Yoga also offers guided meditations and support for health data tracking and wearables.
 For more advanced modules and poses though, you'll need to subscribe to the app.

 Pocket Yoga (Android, iOS: $2.99)